ad1mt/EncView/README.md

 Encview v5.01
 ==============
-This is Mark Taylor's personal password manager.
+This is my own personal password manager.

 If you stumble across this program, use it at your own risk!